 if you like any of the paintings contact Peter Barnes

-The information and photo of Captain Goddard comes from Wikipedia. ...
+Most of the information and all of his artwork on this post comes from the Australian War Memorial. ...
 See MoreSee Less

 Harold Septimus Power (31st of December 1877 – 3rd of January 1951) was a New Zealand born Australian artist, who was an official war artist for Australia in WW1.

 After war broke out in the summer of 1914, the Australian government appointed official war artists to depict the activities of the Australian Imperial Force in the European theater of war.

 Power was appointed in 1917 and was attached to the 1st Division AIF from September to December of that year and then again in August the following year.

 He was renowned for his depiction of animals, in particular horses on the field of battle.